Travel Guide: 3 weeks in Malaysia

 1-2 days in Cameron Highlands

 But today it’s not (only) the rainforest that attracts visitors, but the sprawling tea plantations and the countless (rather disgusting) strawberry farms.
 To be honest, we had mixed feelings about our visit of Cameron Highlands.
-The traffic was horrible and the strawberry farms aren’t just an eyesore, but also illegally tap water from the rainforest.
-Yet, it’s location right in the middle between Kuala Lumpur and Penang made it an ideal stopover for us.
+The traffic was horrible and the strawberry farms aren’t just an eyesore, but also often illegally tap water from the rainforest.
+Yet, its location right in the middle between Kuala Lumpur and Penang made it an ideal stopover for us.
 We stayed 3 nights, which was definitely on the longer side, so we would recommend only 1 or max.
-2 nights here.
+2 nights here (if you want to come here at all).
+Yes, the sunrise in the tea plantation was stunning, but we shared this lookout spot with dozens of others, so its wasn’t the tranquil experience we were hoping for.

 Sunrise over the tea plantations at Cameron Highlands - part of a 3 week Malaysia itinerary